 Chocolate is a delicious topic.
+This adorable plush Chocolate is based on the shape of the actual theobromine molecule.
 Chocolate comes from the seeds of Theobroma cacao.
 Theobromine is one of the most stimulating compounds found in chocolate.

 Gigantic (GG) 16-24"